staadecker/formula-prompt/docs/dev.md

 3. Run `twine upload dist/*`.
 Will prompt for pypi.org password.
 Might require running `pip install twine`.

 4. Commit to Github

-5. On Github, go to, Releases -> Draft New Release then set the version the publish the release.